 - The chicken is moist and tender with a golden crust which makes it a wonderful contrast to the soft mushrooms and rich sauce

-- Leftovers will last for up to 4 days in the fridge and reheat well
+- Leftovers of this Dairy Free Stroganoff will last for up to 4 days in the fridge and reheat well

 WHAT IS STROGANOFF

-Stroganoff is a Russian dish named after the influential Stroganoff family.
-Traditionally it is made with strips of beef that are seared with mushrooms and onions and then smothered in a rich and creamy sauce made with sour cream and dijon mustard.
+There are many variations of Stroganoff, however, the basic elements of tender meat, mushrooms, and a tangy creamy sauce remain consistent across all variations.
 This is a healthy spin on the traditional stroganoff which subs coconut cream for sour cream to obtain the same creamy sauce and seared chicken in place of the beef.

 WHAT TYPE OF MUSHROOMS TO USE

-You can keep it simple and stick with button or cremini mushrooms, or switch things up and use oyster, shiitake, enoki or portobello or experiment with a combination of any types that you prefer.
+I usually keep it simple and stick with button or cremini mushrooms which I normally have in my fridge.
+If you want to switch things up you could alternatively use oyster mushrooms, shiitake mushrooms, enoki mushrooms or portobello mushrooms or experiment with a combination of any types that you prefer.

 WHAT TYPE OF CHICKEN SHOULD I USE

-For this recipe the chicken is seared first and then cut, I find that it is much easier to get a golden crust on the chicken if it is in larger pieces.
+For this Chicken Stroganoff recipe the chicken is seared first and then cut because I find that it is much easier to get a golden crust on the chicken if it is cooked in larger pieces.
 I prefer using chicken thighs for the delicious flavour, but chicken breasts can also be used.
 I recommend cutting the chicken breasts in half to reduce the cook time.

 WHAT SHOULD I SERVE WITH THIS CHICKEN STROGANOFF

-Stroganoff is traditionally served over egg noodles but to make this one Paleo and Grain Free I served it over a creamy cauliflower mash which absorbs all of that deliciously rich sauce.
-You can serve it over cauliflower mash or potato mash, cauliflower rice or regular rice, or pasta or your favourite vegetable noodles.
+Stroganoff is traditionally served over egg noodles but to make this dish Paleo and Grain Free I served it over a creamy cauliflower mash which absorbs all of that deliciously rich sauce.
+You can serve it over cauliflower mash or potato mash, cauliflower rice or regular rice, or pasta (such as egg noodles) or your favourite vegetable noodles.

 CAN I MAKE THIS IN ADVANCE

 You can!
-This chicken stroganoff is a great dish to make in the afternoon and then quickly warm up before serving.
+This Chicken Stroganoff is a great dish to make in the afternoon and then quickly warm up before serving.
 If the sauce becomes too thick, you can add a splash of chicken stock to thin it out while it heats up.
+Alternatively you could cut and sear the chicken and saute the mushrooms a day or two in advance, and then simply add them to the pan with the sauce ingredients and bring to a gentle simmer a few minutes before it’s time to eat.

 WHAT ABOUT LEFTOVERS

-Leftovers of this Chicken Stroganoff will last for up to 4 days stored in an airtight container in the fridge.
+Leftovers of this Dairy Free Stroganoff will last for up to 4 days stored in an airtight container in the fridge.
 You can reheat leftovers in the microwave, or in a pot on medium heat on the stove with a splash of chicken stock.
-You can freeze the stroganoff for up to 3 months in an airtight container, and is best thawed in the fridge overnight before warming in a pan.
+You can also freeze the stroganoff for up to 3 months in an airtight container, and it is best thawed in the fridge overnight before warming in a pan.

 Here are a few more comforting chicken dishes that you might enjoy: